findy-network/findy-network.github.io/content/en/blog/travelogue/index.md

 ### Targets and Goals

 Every project's objectives and goals change during the execution.
-The longer the project more pivots it has.
+The longer the project, the more pivots it has.
 (Note that I use the term *project* quite freely in the post).
 When we started to work with DID/SSI field, the goal was to build **a standalone mobile app demo** of the identity wallet based on Hyperledger Indy.
 We started in *test drive mode* but built a full DID agency and published it as OSS.
 The journey has been inspiring, and we have learned a lot.

 In every project, it's important to maintain the scope.
 Thanks to the nature of our organisation we didn't have changing requirements.
 The widening of the scope